sous-chefs/nodejs/README.md

 Packages can be installed globally (by default) or in a directory (by using `attribute :path`)

+You can specify an `NPM_TOKEN` environment variable for accessing [NPM private modules](https://docs.npmjs.com/private-modules/intro) by using `attribute :npm_token`

 You can append more specific options to npm command with `attribute :options` array :
  * use an array of options (w/ dash), they will be added to npm call.
  * ex: `['--production','--force']` or `['--force-latest']`

-This LWRP try to use npm bare as much as possible (no custom wrapper).
+This LWRP attempts to use vanilla npm as much as possible (no custom wrapper).

 ### Packages